Go Car Free

 Save money, save gas.
 Bring your bike!

 Take The Wave bus from Portland, Salem and Corvallis.
 Travel north and south on Highway 101.
-Use the summer weekend shuttle to get around Pacific City.
+Manzanita is a walkable town, right on the beach.

 The Wave Bus – Tillamook Transportation District